c-f-h/c-f-h.github.io/hugosite/content/post/refining-intersections/index.md

 2. **Solving the linear system:** Directly inverting \(J^T J\) can be numerically unstable if the matrix is ill-conditioned (e.g., if the tangent planes at the two points are nearly parallel).
-   It's a better idea to use a stable method like SVD to solve this system.
+   It's a better idea to use a stable method like SVD (Singular Value Decomposition) to solve this system.
    We'll see a second benefit of this approach in the next section.

 3. **Parameter domain constraints:** The parameters \((u, v)\) have to satisfy \(u \ge 0, v \ge 0, u+v \le 1\).
    If an update step takes a parameter outside this domain, we have to project them back into the parameter space triangle.